jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 __After The Cleaning Process__

-After these methods, I manually went in and changed all of the titles so they were just English and expanded the columns so you could see all of the data.
+After these methods, I manually went in and changed all of the titles so they were just English, expanded the columns so you could see all of the data, and deleted the last column that had a September date.

 ![](after-cleaning-process.png)<br>
 *Figure 7: Final dataset after the cleaning process.*